The airport’s historic terminal building was restored and rededicated in 2003, the airport’s 75th anniversary.

-Last July, the Boeing Company began testing the P-8I (India) version of its P-8A Poseidon aircraft, developed for the US Navy.
-These tests will last about one year, using an aircraft with Indian markings and dummy weapons attached under its wings.
-No real weapons will be on board.
+The Boeing Company is testing the P-8I (India) version of its P-8A Poseidon aircraft, developed for the US Navy.
+These tests use an aircraft with Indian markings and dummy weapons attached under its wings.
+No real weapons are on board.

 Boeing news release »